Providing the first ever 6m contacts

 Because of my location in the South Pacific, the only possibility for ground gain with NA is during my moonrise or your moonset.
 Since the Degradation INCREASES and the EU window DECREASES after October 8, I expect most the activity to be between Sunday, October September 30 and Monday, October 8.
 Degradation is still acceptable and I certainly will have continued windows with eastern EU stations and all of NA for several days past that, so I will continue to be as active as possible.

 NOTE TO ALL STATIONS: The days of lowest Degradation are October 5 to October 8, which includes a weekend ;-) How much more convenient can it be for you?
 However, please be aware that, after October 2, the Declination moves further south, which makes my moon even higher.
 So, especially for horizon-only NA stations, please pay attention to my elevation and try to contact me when my moon is lower in elevation, when (or if) I have ground gain.
 Remember that I am using a single yagi, and it can be elevated only to a maximum elevation of 65 degrees (with great difficulty, trying to interlace the elements between the guy ropes), and if the guy ropes are wet, the elements are shorted out causing high SWR, making operation impossible.
 I have a lot better success when my elevation is below 45 degrees.
 So....even if you figure we have plenty of common window time, PLEASE don't wait until my elevation is too high to work you - if you are horizon-only, I encourage you to try to contact me earlier in the trip when my moon is lower than 45 degrees elevation if at all possible!
 There is also another reason for trying to contact me when my moon is lower - Because my antenna is only 20' above the ground, I do get some additional ground gain when my moon is below 45 degrees elevation.
 That is one reason why I have been so successful on 6m EME with only a single yagi!
-If you are in North America and you have a 6m EME array with elevation, PLEASE WAIT to call me after the moonset in western Europe!!!
+You will also notice that I do have a short window with western Europe during my moonrise during the first half of the operation.
+If you are in North America and you have a 6m EME array with elevation, PLEASE WAIT to call me after the moonset in western Europe - MNI TNX!!!

 Please also note that heavy rains can create a 1.5:1 SWR on the antenna, which is high enough to shut down the amplifier.
 So, I may have to be off the air at times.
 Please just keep watch on 50.190 and I will try to stick to the published schedule as well as I can.